Ratan Kumar

 Ratan Kumar (19 March 1941 – 12 December 2016) was the screen name of the Indian born child artist who later migrated to Pakistan.
-He acted in Indian & Pakistani movies.
+He acted in Indian and Pakistani movies.
 He was born as Syed Nazir Ali Rizvi.
 He is best known for his work in films Boot Polish (1954), Do Bigha Zamin (1953) and Jagriti (1954).

 Early life and career

 Ratan Kumar was born as Syed Nazir Ali in 1941 in British India.
 He became the most-sought-after child-actor in India in the 1950s after his initial success in 1952.

 After making the popular Indian movie Jagriti (1954), Ratan Kumar migrated to Pakistan in 1956, with his family, and remade the movie into Bedari (1957) (Urdu translation of Jagriti or awareness) and used the same old tune for a film song in Pakistan, aimed at igniting a similar emotion and patriotic zeal, among the listeners.
 Aao bachcho tumhe dikhayen jhaanki Hindustan ki... (come children let us show you glimpses of India), is a popular Hindi film song of the 1950s.
 Aao bachcho sair karayen tumko Pakistan ki... (children, let us take you on a tour of Pakistan) is an equally hit song of the same period in Pakistan.

 He played a young boy's role in many Pakistani films later.
 Nagin (1959) was the first Pakistani film he played a lead actor opposite Neelo as the lead actress.
 Ratan Kumar's success, as a lead actor, could not last long because his later films did not do well at the box-office and he eventually faded away.

 In 1977, his 4 years old daughter died in an accident in Lahore, Pakistan.
 He was so emotionally upset after that accident that he decided to quit the Pakistani film industry.
 In 1979, Ratan Kumar left Pakistan never to return again.

 In the late 1960s, Ratan Kumar also got into the business of selling oriental carpets and had started travelling back and forth from Pakistan to Europe for this business.
 Eventually he ended up settling down permanently in the United States after 1979.